Azure/azure-sdk-for-js/sdk/openai/openai/samples/cookbook/simpleCompletionsPage/README.md

-This is a simple browser page demonstrating the completions API using the Azure OpenAI JS SDK.
+This is a simple browser page demonstrating the completions API using the OpenAI JS SDK.

 To run:
 1.